Installation

 $ cd myskarabox

-This last command will also generate the needed secrets and ask for the password you want for the admin user for a host named myskarabox whose files are located under the myskarabox folder.
+This last command asks for the password you want for the admin user and will generate all other secrets.
+The hostname will be myskarabox and the files located under the ./myskarabox folder.

 All the files at the root of this new repository are common to all hosts.

-It will finally ask you to fill out two files: ./ip and ./system: and afterwards generate ./known_hosts.
-This will be done in Step B.
+It will finally ask you to fill out two options: skarabox.hosts.<name>.ip and skarabox.hosts.<name>.system in ./configuration.nix then afterwards to generate ./known_hosts.
+Detailed instructions will be shown in Step B.

 A. (option 2) Add in Existing Repo